Skip to main content

 1. Go to Actions

-2. Create a new action with trigger (e.g., "Data Record Created")
+2. Create a new action with trigger (e.g., "Data Record Created") — see the event catalog for every available trigger and the payload it delivers

 3. Select Send Webhook as the action type